Easy Creamy White Chicken Enchiladas

 Assemble and Bake:

-Pour the creamy white sauce evenly over the rolled tortillas.
-Sprinkle the remaining cup of shredded Monterey Jack cheese on top for a golden topping.
-Bake uncovered at 350 degrees Fahrenheit for 20 to 25 minutes until cheese is melted and bubbly.
+Pour the sauce evenly over the rolled enchiladas covering them completely.
+Sprinkle the remaining cheese on top.
+Bake in a preheated 350 degrees Fahrenheit oven for 22 to 25 minutes until bubbly.

 Storage Tips

-Store leftovers in an airtight container in the refrigerator for up to three days.
-To reheat cover with foil and warm in a 350-degree oven until heated through to keep the sauce creamy and cheese melted.
-These enchiladas also freeze beautifully wrapped tightly in foil for up to three months just thaw before reheating.
+Store leftovers in an airtight container in the refrigerator for up to four days.
+To reheat cover with foil and warm in a 350 degree oven for about 15 minutes to keep the sauce creamy and the cheese melty.
+You can also freeze the enchiladas before baking, wrap tightly in foil or plastic wrap, and bake from frozen adding extra baking time to ensure they heat through.

 Ingredient Substitutions